MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/segment-export.md

 At present, you can export any of your segments to both a CSV. file and a Dynamics 365 for Sales location.
 In the future, we will add additional segment export options.

-1. Both options are available within the **Segments** page.
+1. The csv. option is available within  the **Segments** page.

    - First, select (...) within a specific segment's tile.
-   - Then, select the **Export** option from the actions menu.
+   - Then, select the **Download as CSV** from the actions menu.
-   - Lastly, choose between a CSV format and a specific Dynamics 365 for Sales destination (only the Dynamics 365 for Sales destinations are highlighted below)

    > [!div class="mx-imgBorder"]
    > ![](media/segmentation-export-destination3.png "Segmentation destination")

    Note that you will not see any Dynamics 365 destinations until you add them using the **Export Screen** as explained in the sub-section below.
 This screen is accessible via the **Export Segment** tab on the left-side menu (under **Admin**).

-2. The CSV option is also available in the specific segment's page by selecting **Export** at the top-right corner of the page.
+2. The Dynamics 365 options are available via the [Export destinations](export-destinations.md) page.

    > [!div class="mx-imgBorder"]
    > ![](media/segment-menu-export-top.png "Export segment")